keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

 This is a a trivial example that just runs `busybox`, then spawns a shell and runs the `sleep 30` command.

-## Examples for a python container
+## Examples for a python-runtime runner

 ### Example 1: inline code for a python-runtime runner